 During the Franco-German War of 1870-71, Sheridan visited Europe and was present as a spectator with the German forces at several battles.
 Upon his return, Sheridan ruled Chicago under martial law for a few days after the Great Chicago Fire in 1871.

 On June 3, 1875, Philip Sheridan married Irene Rucker, and the couple moved to Washington, D.C.

 Eight years later, on November 1, 1883, Sheridan succeeded William T. Sherman as Commanding General of the U.S. Army.
 In 1888, Sheridan suffered a series of heart attacks.
 On June 1, after his first heart attack, Congress promoted Sheridan to the rank of General of the Army of the United States, the same rank earlier attained by Ulysses S. Grant and William T. Sherman.

-Two months later, Sheridan died in his vacation cottage at Nonquitt, Massachusetts on August 5, 1888, while still on active duty with the U.S. Army.
+Sheridan died in his vacation cottage at Nonquitt, Massachusetts on August 5, 1888, while still on active duty with the U.S. Army.
 He was buried in Arlington National Cemetery.